Sleep and Cognitive Functioning

 Sleep is also when our brains strengthen recently learned information and consolidate it, or make it resistant to interference from material learned later and to degradation.
 Scientists have known for some time that a small structure in the brain called the hippocampus plays a critical role in the formation of new memories.
 The hippocampus is responsible for activating recent memories, but eventually, as those new memories are consolidated in the cortex, the hippocampus is no longer required to retrieve them.
 As new memories are being formed, the hippocampus seems to activate patterns across the cortex which result in the strengthening of the synapses (connections between neurons) that were involved in the initial learning experience.
 This kind of activity is pronounced during sleep.

-When the brain is taking in new sensory input, it doesn’t have time to practice recently learned information, so practicing (consolidation of memory) happens during sleep.
+When we are awake and the brain is taking in new sensory input, it doesn’t have time to practice recently learned information, so practicing (consolidation of memory) happens during sleep.

 You’ve probably heard that there are different stages of sleep.
-Researchers differentiate between deep sleep (also called Slow Wave Sleep, SWS, or NREM (non-REM) sleep), and REM sleep (Rapid Eye Movement).
-It now appears that memory consolidation is actively taking place in both stages of sleep but in different ways.
-In Slow Wave Sleep, the hippocampus is directing the rehearsal of the patterns of activation in the cortex where recent memories are being stored.
-In REM sleep, the genes involved in memory consolidation are active.
+Researchers differentiate between deep sleep (also called Slow Wave Sleep, SWS, or NREM (non-REM) sleep), and REM sleep (Rapid Eye Movement)).
+It now appears that different types of memory creation processes are taking place in non-REM and REM sleep.

 When we are sleep-deprived, not only have we impaired memory consolidation, we will also typically experience other types of deficits in cognitive functioning.
 These deficits are seen in domains including working memory, verbal learning, sustained attention, divided attention, inhibitory control, decision-making and emotional responses.
 Thus, without enough sleep, we are likely to struggle more with problem-solving, retaining information we hear, and staying on task.
 We are likely to make riskier decisions, and we will less able to form memories attached to positive emotions than negative emotions.